afkal/afkal/README.md

 - 👋 Hi, I’m @afkal
 - 👀 I’m interested in computer languages in general and particularly backend applications with thin web based ui:s
-- 🌱 I’m currently getting familiarized with Rust and Nim
+- 🌱 I’m most recently getting into functional programming with [Gleam](https://gleam.run/) -
-- 📫 You can reach me by mail at admin@proactor.dev
+- 📫 You can reach me by mail at timo@proactor.dev

 <!---
 afkal/afkal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.